Hopalonger/Simple-Organization/Install-Instructions.md

 4. Connect The Neopixels to the Raspberry Pi( They dont Need a logic converter.
 Run data and power at 3v3) .
 5. Run the command `sudo reboot`.
 6. All finished.
+7. Change All of the settings on the top of the script for the Set that you are planning on using.
-7. To start Wiring you can get Custom PCB's Ordered that connect to the Raspberry PI or Connnect it with basic soldering
+8. To start Wiring you can get Custom PCB's Ordered that connect to the Raspberry PI or Connnect it with basic soldering
-8. Connect The Indicator Strips Data in to Pin `18` And the Main Strips Data om to Pin `16`, sse Detachable connecters if possable.
+9. Connect The Indicator Strips Data in to Pin `18` And the Main Strips Data in to Pin `16`, use Detachable connecters if possable.
-9. Connect VCC of the Strips to the Normaly Closes Side of a Push Switch So that they can be turned off
+10. Connect VCC of the Strips to the Normaly Closes Side of a Push Switch So that they can be turned off
-10. Connect the common terminal of the switch to a `3v3` Pin on the Raspberry PI
+11. Connect the common terminal of the switch to a `3v3` Pin on the Raspberry PI
-11. Connect GND from both Strips to `GND` Pins on the Raspberry Pi
+12. Connect GND from both Strips to `GND` Pins on the Raspberry Pi
-12. Connect power source for the Raspberry Pi such as  Batterys, Powersupply, ect.
+13. Connect power source for the Raspberry Pi such as  Batterys, Powersupply, ect.